Create or upgrade vCenter Single Sign-On in a vCenter Single Sign-On installation.

 - If the prerequisites check screen shows any problems, cancel the installation, correct the problems, and restart the installer.

-- If you are installing a new instance of vCenter Single Sign-On, proceed to 67.
+- If you are installing a new instance of vCenter Single Sign-On, proceed to Step 6Step 7.
 If you are upgrading an existing installation of vCenter Single Sign-On, take the following steps:

 - Enter the password for the vCenter Single Sign-On administrator account.